Azure-Samples/azure-search-dotnet-samples/quickstart-agentic-retrieval/README.md

 page_type: sample
 languages:
   - csharp
-name: C# quickstart for agentic retrieval
+name: "Quickstart: Agentic retrieval in Azure AI Search using C#"
 description: |
   Learn how to set up an agentic retrieval pipeline in C#.
 products: